kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 >>> coll = session.collections.get("/yourZone/home/userName")
 ```

-The `path` attribute shows where the collection is stored, which is the same as the path given to access the collection.
+The `path` attribute shows the path to access a collection.

 ```py
 >>> coll.path